Hwasong-11A: Confirmed tests

+Alleged tests

+Member states of the United Nations Security Council alleged that there were test-fires of Hwasong-11A on 5 June 2022 and 9 November 2022.
+It is also possible that a test of Hwasong-11A took place in June 2023, with two missiles being launched and one of which travelled 900 km.

+An alleged test-fire of Hwasong-11A took place on 4 January 2026, but it is highly likely that it involved Hwasong-11E, based on the description of "hypersonic missile" by North Korean state media.

+According to German analyst Norbert Brügge, North Korea might launch Hwasong-11A during an undated test, with an image showing a TEL of Hwasong-7.

 Variants

 Along with the base version, Hwasong-11A has some variants:

 Railway-borne missile

 Design and development

+North Korea has expressed interest in rail-mobile ballistic missile launchers for a long time, likely started in late-1980s and early-1990s.
+However, due to international sanctions, this interest accelerated in early 2000s.
+In early 2021, during the 8th Congress of the Workers' Party of Korea, a railway-borne missile regiment was founded.

 On 15 September 2021, North Korea test-fired two missiles from a modified railway car, rather than the typical road-mobile launcher.
-These missiles appeared to be baseline Hwasong-11A versions.
+These missiles appeared to be baseline Hwasong-11A versions, although North Korean state media did not mention it explicitly.
 They flew much further than any previous flight of the weapon, and went an even greater distance than the larger variant tested earlier in 2021.
 Such excess range could indicate it hadn't previously been tested out to its maximum range, or that the design underwent modifications such as a reduced payload or flight profile improvements.
-The launch railcar used two side-by-side erector/launcher mechanisms like the side-by-side arrangement used in the TEL.
-The use of a rail-mobile system is unusual for an SRBM, as road-mobile launchers are easier for deploying and hiding relatively small missiles, while railway missiles are restricted to the rail network.
-Adding railway launchers may be an effort to further increase and diversify the country's SRBM missile force, since modifying existing railcars to fire missiles could be a way to supplement a limited number of launch trucks, or possibly to test the concept before applying it to intercontinental ballistic missiles (ICBMs).
+The launch railcar uses two side-by-side erector/launcher mechanisms like the side-by-side arrangement used in the TEL.
+The use of a rail-mobile system is unusual for an SRBM, as road-mobile launchers are easier for deploying and hiding relatively small missiles than the railway-borne.
+However, its enhanced mobility enables North Korea to launch missiles from anywhere in its rail network, and the train launchers can be disguised as passenger trains to avoid external surveillance, making it more difficult to be detected pre-launch.
+Adding railway launchers may also be an effort to further increase and diversify the country's SRBM missile force, since modifying existing railcars to fire missiles could be a way to supplement a limited number of launch trucks, or possibly to test the concept before applying it to intercontinental ballistic missiles (ICBMs).
 A rail-borne ICBM would have advantages over one carried by a wheeled TEL, as such large liquid-fueled missiles carried in railway cars would be able to move more places and be kept in a higher readiness state.

 On 14 January 2022, North Korea again tested railway-launched Hwasong-11A.
 The next day, the Korean Central News Agency released photos of the test.